emrahu/WeatherApp/README.md

 ### Installation
 This is a demo app.
 Clone the project then open ```WeatherApp.xcodeproj``` in XCode.

-No 3rd party library is used in this project.
+No 3rd party library or storyboard is used in this project.

 ### Documentation
 To run it, change signing certificate under application's target section.